Akansha-Mulchandani/shl-web-app/README.md

 2) Set environment variable in Streamlit Cloud:
    - `API_BASE_URL` = `https://<your-render-service>.onrender.com`
 3) Deploy.
 Use the sidebar health check to confirm connectivity.

+### Frontend on Netlify (static alternative)

+- A static web UI is included under `/web` (index.html, app.js, styles.css).
+It calls the same FastAPI backend via `API_BASE_URL` you set in the page.
+- `netlify.toml` sets the publish directory to `web`.

+Deploy options:
+- Netlify → New site from Git → connect this repo → Build command: none → Publish directory: `web`.
+- Or Netlify Drop: zip the `web/` folder and drag-and-drop at https://app.netlify.com/drop.

+After deploy, open the site, set `API Base URL` to your Render URL, run a health check, and request recommendations.